maythazinphyo1/Devops_gp1/use-cases/use-case-2.md

 ### Primary Actor

-HR Advisor
+Department Manager

 ### Trigger

-A report request for population information is sent to sale department.
+A report request for population information is sent to the department.

 ## MAIN SUCCESS SCENARIO
 1. top 10 most populated countries in the world
-   1. Sale department request population information for top 10 most populated countries in the world.
+   1. Department request population information for top 10 most populated countries in the world.
-   2. HR advisor extracts all information of top 10 most populated countries in the world.
+   2. Department Manager extracts all information of top 10 most populated countries in the world.
-   3. HR advisor sorts the extracted information by population in descending.
+   3. Department Manager sorts the extracted information by population in descending.
-   4. HR advisor provides report to Sale Department.
+   4. Department Manager provides report to the department.

 2. top 10 most populated countries in the continent
-   1. Sale department request population information for top 10 most populated countries in the certain continent.
+   1. Department request population information for top 10 most populated countries in the certain continent.
-   2. HR advisor extracts all information of top 10 most populated countries from certain continent.
+   2. Department Manager extracts all information of top 10 most populated countries from certain continent.
-   3. HR advisor sorts the extracted information by population in descending.
+   3. Department Manager sorts the extracted information by population in descending.
-   4. HR advisor provides report to Sale Department.
+   4. Department Manager provides report to the department.

 3. top 10 most populated countries in the region
-   1. Sale department request population information for top 10 most populated countries in certain region.
+   1. Department request population information for top 10 most populated countries in certain region.
-   2. HR advisor extracts all information of top 10 most populated countries from certain region.
+   2. Department Manager extracts all information of top 10 most populated countries from certain region.
-   3. HR advisor sorts the extracted information by population in descending.
+   3. Department Manager sorts the extracted information by population in descending.
-   4. HR advisor provides report to Sale Department.
+   4. Department Manager provides report to the department.

 ## EXTENSIONS

 **Country population information does not exist**:
-    1. HR advisor informs sale department no information exists.
+    1. Department Manager informs sale department no information exists.

 ## SUB-VARIATIONS